magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 there is no end of suffering for them.
 The practitioner of Dhamma does not suffer.
 Well, practitioners such as ordinary monks still suffer, because they haven’t yet fulfilled the path of practice.
-They haven’t realized , so they still suffer.
+They haven’t realized *amatadhamma*, so they still suffer.
 They are still subject to death.

-is the deathless.
+*Amatadhamma* is the deathless.
 Born of the womb, can we avoid death?
 Apart from realizing that there is no real self, there is no way to avoid death.
-‘I’ don’t die; undergo transformation, following their nature.
+‘I’ don’t die; *saṅkhārā* undergo transformation, following their nature.

 This is hard to see.
 People can’t think like this.
 You need to get free of worldliness, like Sumedho did.
 You need to leave the big, comfortable